 End of Year Summary 2018/19

-The Committee also re-established the Ofsted Subgroup, which considered Ofsted Inspection Reports for schools, children's centres, daycare providers and children’s homes as well as issues arising from the Ofsted inspection of children’s services.
-The Subgroup scrutinised the action plans of schools which had been judged “inadequate” and also carried out visits to a number of Manchester schools with the aim of sharing good practice.
+The Committee re-established the Ofsted Subgroup, which considered Ofsted inspection reports for schools, children’s centres, daycare providers and children’s homes as well as issues arising from the Ofsted inspection of children’s services.
+The Subgroup scrutinised the action plans of schools which had been judged “inadequate” and also carried out visits to a number of Manchester schools and day care providers with the aim of sharing good practice.
 Their meeting papers can be accessed here.